hcu-cml/bootstrap-HistoricalMap/README.md

 ## Setup & Starting the Viewer

 To host the viewer you will have the possibility to run Nginx on bare metal or host it using docker.
 A Dockerfile with the basic structure (without data) of the viewer hostet with Nginx is provided.
+Please inseart your data at the folders xy.

 ## Resources and Acknowledgements
-Our CycleGAN approach is based on the concept and implementation of [CycleGAN](https://colab.research.google.com/github/nivedwho/Colab/blob/main/CycleGAN.ipynb), introduced in the paper ["Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks."](https://ieeexplore.ieee.org/document/8237506) published by Jun-Yan Zhu, Taesung Park, Phillip Isola and Alexei A. Efros.

 We thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID calculation.